petr-kalinin/progtexts2/python_basics_en/6_functions.rst

 some purpose.
 And if you pass a value that doesn't correspond to this meaning, nothing good will likely come out...)

-In the simplest cases, the arguments of the function are "disconnected" from external variables: if you write ``sign(x)``, then the argument ``a`` inside the ``sign`` function will not be connected in any way with the variable ``x`` in the main program (only the value ``x`` is copied to ``a``).
+Basically, the arguments of the function are "disconnected" from external variables: if you write ``sign(x)``, then the argument ``a`` inside the ``sign`` function will not be connected in any way with the variable ``x`` in the main program (only the value ``x`` is copied to ``a``).
 If the value of ``a`` is changed in the function, the value of `x` will not change.